Skip to main content

 Observe

-Watch this video to see examples of how coaches, trainers, and administrators build diverse language environments.
-In addition, listen to how some trainers and managers advocate for language diversity in their programs.
+Watch this video to see examples of how coaches, trainers, and administrators build language-rich environments.
 As you watch, think about your own philosophy about language diversity and how you might respond.

 Language Diversity: Collaboration

-Watch this video to learn about how adults work together to support children's home languages and expose children to a variety of languages and cultures.
+Learn about how adults work together to support children's home languages and expose children to a variety of languages.

 Explore